SolidLabResearch/user-managed-access/documentation/access-request-management.md

 There is no coupling between the target resource and the resource owner at this moment.
 Future implementations should make it in such way that the resource owner can fetch access requests concerning their resources.
 This will require a change in the way the **GET** requests are being handled now, as they currently return only access requests where the client is the requesting party.

-### Authorization checking

-Currently, there is no check for authorization from the requested party.
-A simple WebID check in the `Authorization` header should be enough to illustrate the principle.
-Besides that, **PATCH** requests should have some check of the SPARQL query in order to check its validity and structure.